Time-Varying Semidefinite Programming: Path Following a Burer-Monteiro Factorization: Path following the trajectory of solutions

 \subsection{A path-following predictor-corrector algorithm}

-We now thoroughly describe the path-following predictor-corrector algorithm that we propose for tracking the trajectory of solutions to~\eqref{eq: SDP}.\footnote{The Python code implementing the methods presented in this paper is available online at \url{https://github.com/antoniobellon/low-rank-path-following} under Eclipse Public License 2.0.} It includes an optional adaptive stepsize tuning step which is based on measuring the \emph{residual} of the optimal conditions, defined as
+We now thoroughly describe the path-following predictor-corrector algorithm that we propose for tracking the trajectory of solutions to~\eqref{eq: SDP}.
+It includes an optional adaptive step size tuning step which is based on measuring the \emph{residual} of the optimality conditions, defined as

-The residual expresses the maximal component-wise violation of the optimality KKT conditions for the problem~\eqref{eq: BM} and is therefore a suitable error measure.